sora-xor/sora-docs/src/participate.md

 # Participate in SORA Economy

-After the in-depth introduction to SORA and its economic principles available in the [SORA Economy](sora-economy.md) section, here you will find practical information to take part in the SORA economic system in technical and practical aspects.
+After the [in-depth introduction](sora-economy.md) to SORA and its economic principles, here you will find some practical and technical information to help you take part in the SORA economic system.

 ## Practical